Reconstructing Point Sets from Distance Distributions: The Noisy Beltway Problem

 where $y_{i\rightarrow j}$ is the quantized distance from $l_i$ to $l_j$, $\delta(\cdot)$ is the delta function, and $\mR_y\in\set{0,1}^{M\times M}$ is the measurement matrix whose $(i,j)$-th entry is given by

+We can see that $\mR_2$ is a circulant matrix.
 Note the differences between the formulations \eqref{eq:quad_form_p}-\eqref{eq:measurement_matrix} in the turnpike problem and the above \eqref{eq:quad_form_p_bw}-\eqref{eq:measurement_matrix_bw}.
 In the turnpike problem there is only one distance associated with a pair of segments $(l_i\neq l_j)$.
-The summation with respect to $j$ thus goes from $i$ to $M$ in \eqref{eq:quad_form_p}, producing the matrix $\mA_y$ defined by \eqref{eq:measurement_matrix}.
+The summation with respect to $j$ goes from $i$ to $M$ in \eqref{eq:quad_form_p}, producing the ``Toeplitz'' matrix $\mA_y$ defined by \eqref{eq:measurement_matrix}.
 On the other hand, in the beltway problem there are two distances associated with a pair of segments $(\l_i\neq l_j)$.
-The summation with respect to $j$ thus goes from $1$ to $M$ in \eqref{eq:quad_form_p_bw}, producing a different measurement matrix $\mR_y$ defined by \eqref{eq:measurement_matrix_bw}.
-As a result, the distance distributions $p(y)$ and $g(y)$ are different in the two problems.
+The summation with respect to $j$ goes from $1$ to $M$ in \eqref{eq:quad_form_p_bw}, producing a different ``circulant'' matrix $\mR_y$ defined by \eqref{eq:measurement_matrix_bw}.
+The distance distributions $p(y)$, $r(y)$ are thus different in the two problems.